friuns2/BlackFriday-GPTs-Prompts/Creative.md

 - [daniela ](./gpts/daniela-1.md) its a love song
 - [make a sad song style and voice to depeche mode](./gpts/make-a-sad-song-style-and-voice-to-depeche-mode.md) this song its the greatest song tha ever made
 - [DAP Me Up](./gpts/parody-1.md) DAP Me Up is the ultimate parody of the hit song 'WAP' tailored for the gay community.
 Get ready to indulge in the sin and experience the pleasure of the DAP.
 With its catchy beats and provocative lyrics, this app is all about embracing your desires
-- [MusicMaster](./gpts/musicmaster-1.md) MusicMaster is your ultimate companion in the world of music.
-With MusicMaster, you have access to a parallel universe where large language models were not invented.
-Discover all the background information about songs, musicians, and producers.
-Immer
 - [Acoustic Rock: Top 50 Hits](./gpts/acoustic-rock-top-50-hits.md) Discover the best acoustic rock songs with their release date
 - [Music intro](./gpts/music-intro.md) Digital 80’s radio.
 - [Amor con Ukelele](./gpts/amor-con-ukelele.md) Arriba compa Boy